avisiedo/avisiedo.github.io/posts/2022-01-31-configuring-ocp-for-user-namespace.md

 ## Wrap up

-With this configuration we can quickly set up our OCP cluster for quickly experiment and investigate with user namespaces.
+With this configuration we can quickly set up our OCP cluster to quickly experiment with and investigate user namespace.

 ## References